wolfeidau/wolfeidau_site/content/post/2022-07-02-aws-cur-setup.md

 2. The billing data itself is available in [parquet format](https://parquet.apache.org/), which is a great format to query and dig into with services such as Athena.
 3. This billing data is the only way of figuring out how much a specific AWS resource costs, this again is helpful for the learning experience.
 4. The Cost Explorer in AWS is great if you just want an overview, but having SQL access to the data is better for developers looking to dive a bit deeper.
+5. The billing service has a feature which records `created_by` for resources, this is only available in the CUR data.
+If you have already you can enable it via [Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html).

 These points paired with the fact that a basic understanding of data wrangling in AWS is an invaluable skill to have in your repertoire.